Donation Tax Credits: How Giving Back Reduces Your Tax Bill

 There's a third program worth mentioning: the Guaranteed Income Supplement (GIS).
 This is an additional monthly payment for low-income OAS recipients.

-- Is it taxable?
+• Is it taxable?
 No!
-GIS is completely tax-free.
+GIS is tax-free.

-- The Catch: Ideally, you want to qualify for this if your income is low.
+• The Catch: Ideally, you want to qualify for this if your income is low.
 However, for every $1 of other income (like CPP or RRSP withdrawals) you earn, your GIS is clawed back by 50 cents.
-This is a massive "effective tax rate" for low-income seniors.
+This is a significant "effective tax rate" for low-income seniors.

 Survivor Benefits